thunguyen232/Data-Analytics-and-Visualization-Projects/README.md

 - Python
     -  Vehicle Insurance Fraud Detection: Applied advanced recommendation models in Python to process and analyze a dataset of 100+ car makes to identify and reduce up to 30% of potential car insurance false claims, contributing to increased profitability.
-•	Applied advanced recommendation models in Python to process and analyze a dataset of 100+ car makes to identify and reduce up to 30% of potential car insurance false claims, contributing to increased profitability.

 - KNIME